harndda/DocumentSearch/README.md

 JVM: OpenJDK 64-Bit Server VM by JetBrains s.r.o Windows 10 10.0

+You'll also need Kotlin and JUnit installed.
+Kotlin is bundled with IntelliJ IDEA starting from version 15.

 To test/run:
 1. Clone repository
 2. Import project into IntelliJ